What are Webhooks?

 Testing Webhooks in the Sandbox

-During local development, your server is not publicly accessible — so we cannot reach yourlocalhost:3000.
+During local development, your server isn’t publicly accessible, so we can’t reach yourlocalhost:3000.
 Two tools solve this:

 webhook.site gives you a public HTTPS URL instantly, with no setup.
 Visit the site, copy the unique URL it gives you, and register that as your webhook URL in the sandbox.
 Every request we send to it appears in the browser in real time.Best for: Quickly inspecting what the webhook payload looks like.
 Not suitable for testing your actual application logic.